 How to Categorize Skills?

 Prior to writing this article, I did extensive research on the subject of business developer skills.
-There are a lot of articles out there, many of them you might have read before.
-The problem of most articles that I’ve read, and they were articles that came up on the first page of Google when you search for “Business Developer Skills”, was that they were written only for the purpose of higher SERP (Search Engine Result Page) rank.
+There are a lot of articles out there, many of which you might have read before.
+The problem with most articles that I’ve read, and they were articles that came up on the first page of Google when you search for “Business Developer Skills”, was that they were written only for the purpose of higher SERP (Search Engine Result Page) rank.

 It’s sad when you see an article listing 100 skills when it could be optimized to 8 or 10 skills to avoid readers’ confusion.
 The problem lies within the current system we use to categorize skills for business developers.
 There is three main categorization system used for separating business developers’ skills: